juanmartinez890/medication-app/README.md

   - AWS Cognito integration
   - API keys or custom authorizers

-## 📝 Notes
+## Notes

-- Dose generation happens asynchronously via SQS (may take 10-30 seconds)
+- Dose generation now happens synchronously when a medication is created
-- Doses are generated 30 days in advance
+- Doses are generated 7 days in advance
 - Only doses with `status: "UPCOMING"` can be marked as taken
 - The `doseId` format is: `DOSE#<medicationId>#<ISO8601-timestamp>`

-## 🐛 Troubleshooting
+## Troubleshooting

 ### CORS Errors
 - Ensure CORS is configured in `serverless.yml` (already included)